MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - PDF files now support labels that apply classification-only.

-- The viewer now supports search, zoom, and rotate for PDF files.
+- For PDF files, the viewer now supports options such as search, zoom, and rotate.
+To use these options, right-click on the file when it is displayed in the viewer.

 ## Version 1.3.155.2